 Anyways, even if you have no interest in MMORPGs or have never tried playing an MMORPG, it’s worth giving Final Fantasy XIV a shot, since it has a free trial.
 Oh, and I have to mention the music.
 It’s so good.
 Soken is so good.

-1. The Last of Us Part I
+2. The Last of Us Part I

-The thing is, I found the game absolutely miserable to play and I think that’s the most brilliant part of it.
-It’s really not an enjoyable game and it’s designed to make you feel dread, especially when you’re low on resources and entering yet another dark corridor.
-But the story of Ellie and Joel is just so well told, so well acted, and so well done through various gameplay elements, that I still have yet to experience a game that I consider better than The Last of Us Part I.
+The thing is, I found The Last of Us to be absolutely miserable to play, but I think that’s the most brilliant part of the game.
+It’s not meant to be an enjoyable experience; it’s designed to instill dread, especially when you’re low on resources and entering yet another dark corridor.
+But the story of Ellie and Joel is just so well told, so well acted, and so well done through various gameplay elements, that it took over 10 years to find something to supplant it at the top of my list.

-There have been games that I thought would dethrone The Last of Us Part I, but then they just fail to stick the landing, or I found the ending to be rushed and poorly done.
-God of War Ragnarok is a great example, which you might be surprised to find noticeably missing from my list altogether.
-My initial 15 hours of that game felt brilliant, to the point that I started thinking it might be one of the best games I’ve ever played.
-But after a major plot point, I felt like the game just tumbled downhill and never recovered.
+Over the years, there have been games that I thought would dethrone The Last of Us Part I, but then they just fail to stick the landing, or I found the ending to be rushed and poorly done.
+God of War Ragnarök is a great example; my initial 15 hours with that game felt brilliant, to the point where I started thinking it might be one of the best games I’ve ever played.
+However, after a major plot point, it felt as though the game tumbled downhill and never recovered.
+I never got that feeling with The Last of Us Part I. It remains a damn good video game, even after all these years.

 Recent Updates